 – If it only happens occasionally, confirm that your Internet connection is stable.

-– Be careful about how you close the SCORM objectin the platform.
+– Be careful about how you close the SCORM material in the platform.
 Do not close the popup window of the SCORM with the X button, but look for a Submit or Close button (this isn’t always there, but resort to this option first, if possible).

-– Make sure you’ve performed all necessary steps to complete the learning object (viewed every piece of content, passed a test, etc.)
+– Make sure you’ve performed all necessary steps to complete the training material (viewed every piece of content, passed a test, etc.)

 After a SCORM has been uploaded, I receive this message: